earthrise-media/mining-detector/gee/README.md

 ```
 cd gee
-tmux new -s a2
+tmux new
-python gee_pipeline.py --model_path ../models/48px_v3.2-3.7ensemble_2024-02-13.h5 --region_path ../data/boundaries/amazon_basin/amazon_2.geojson --start_date 2023-01-01 --end_date 2023-12-31
+python gee_pipeline.py --model_path ../models/48px_v3.2-3.7ensemble_2024-02-13.h5 --region_path ../data/boundaries/amazon_basin.geojson --start_date 2023-01-01 --end_date 2023-12-31

-# etc. for other Amazon subregions

-# Merge outputs for the six Amazon subregions
-cd ../data/outputs/48px_v3.2-3.7ensemble
-python ../../../scripts/concatenate.py amazon_?_48px_v3.2-3.7ensemble_0.50_2023-01-01_2023-12-31.geojson --outpath amazon_basin_48px_v3.2-3.7ensemble_0.50_2023-01-01_2023-12-31.geojson

 # Optional: dissolve adjacent patches to polygons, with a higher prediction threshold
+cd ..
-python ../../../scripts/dissolve.py amazon_basin_48px_v3.2-3.7ensemble_0.50_2023-01-01_2023-12-31.geojson --threshold 0.6
+python scripts/dissolve.py data/outputs/48px_v3.2-3.7ensemble/amazon_basin_48px_v3.2-3.7ensemble_0.50_2023-01-01_2023-12-31.geojson --threshold 0.6
 ```

 ### Notes

+##### Environment variable EE_PROJECT

-Environment variable **EE_PROJECT**: Google Earth Engine (GEE) requires a 'project' to be specified within the Google cloud ecosystem, which must be accessible from the provided gcloud auth.
-In `gee.py` the code tries to read an EE_PROJECT environment variable and, failing that, defaults to ours.
+Google Earth Engine (GEE) requires a 'project' to be specified within the Google cloud ecosystem, which must be accessible from the provided gcloud auth.
+In `gee.py` the code tries to read an EE_PROJECT environment variable and, failing that, defaults to our project name.
 Currently satellite data comes free from GEE, although they have said they will start charging at standard GCP data egress rates sometime in 2024.

+##### Compute resources and rate limit errors

+The code leverages the available CPU cores, so there is essentially nothing to be gained by splitted the Amazon region to run multiple inference processes simultaneously on the same machine.
+However, splitting the region (cf. `data/boundaries/amazon_basin/`) and running on multiple machines gives a linear speed up if needed.
+The RAM requirement looks to be roughly 12GB per process.

-We saw some rate limit errors from GEE, which seemed worse when running all six Amazon subregions at once.
-With the above setup, the basic retry logic implemented in `gee.py` was sufficient to see all tiles processed.
+Running multiple regions concurrently we did begin to see rate limit errors from GEE.
+With the above setup and up to four concurrent processes, the basic retry logic implemented in `gee.py` was sufficient to see all tiles processed.

-Regions amazon_2 and amazon_5 require almost double the processing time of the others and accordingly ran on the 16 CPU machine.